mel-project/docs.melproject.org/concepts/consensus.md

 This means that nobody other than the stakers need to care about the precise way the BFT works.
 In particular, _changing the consensus algorithm doesn't need a governance upgrade to the blockchain validation rules_, which is important given [Mel's governance-free ethos](governance-free-neutrality.md) and the steady innovation seen in BFT consensus algorithms.
 For instance, through the history of the Mel betanet we started with a rough implementation of HotStuff, moved to the extremely simple and elegant Streamlet consensus, then to a different instantiation, ["Streamlette"](https://github.com/mel-project/streamlette), optimized for deciding one block in an immediate-finality setting.

 Moreover, the simplicity of the consensus proof makes it really easy to verify by off-chain apps other than blockchain nodes.
 A light client that has the vote weights for the current epochs (which can be known [near-trustlessly](light-clients.md)) can easily verify a claim that a certain block is canonical, by simply checking the signatures in the consensus proof and adding the corresponding weights.
 This makes fully consensus-verifying light clients much easier to write than those for PoS algorithms with complex finalization rules (say, Ethereum), or even longest-chain proof-of-work blockchains.

+## Consensus game

+While staking decides _who_ gets to create blocks and the consensus algorithm _how_ they create blocks, the consensus game is the incentives behind _why_ anyone would create blocks.

+The overall theme of Mel's consensus game is a overwhelming focus on maximizing economic security, especially long-term economic security.
+This because with governance delegitimized, we cannot really rely on "the community will fork away the bad guys" as a normal-case defense against consensus attacks (though, as we'll see, it's still used as a defense-in-depth for extreme cases).
+Upholding consensus security needs to be the profitable thing to do for stakers in a wide variety of circumstances.

+Towards this end, we have a "carrot" and a "stick".

+### Carrot: collusion-tolerant fee economy

+Unlike most blockchains, Mel studiously avoids non-coordination assumptions in its consensus incentives.
+This means that it's _totally fine for rational stakers to collude_ and attempt to extract monopoly profits, or worse.
+Decentralization becomes more a matter of fault tolerance and ensuring that the average staker is economically rational, rather than trying to make collusion impossible, making the consensus oligopoly situations that often occur with both PoS and PoW much less scary.

+The way Mel does this is a little surprising: we _give stakers all the tools they need to collude in a fee cartel_.
+In a system distantly inspired by EIP-1559, stakers vote on a uniform minimum fee level that all stakers must charge, in a system designed to simulate a "despotic" blockchain controlled entirely by a rational profit-maximizing monopoly --- who would turns out to actually behave in a trustworthy manner.
+This way, incentives to collude to extract more fees